epacuit/splitcycle/README.md

 * voting/voting_methods_for_optimized.py: Implementation of a number of different voting methods.
 Each voting method takes a ProfileOpt as a parameter and returns a sorted list of candidates (a sorted list of cand_names).
 The voting methods that are implemented include: plurality, majority, borda, plurality_with_runoff, hare (also known as "Ranked Choice"), coombs, strict_nanson (and weak_nanson), baldwin, condorcet, schulze_beatpath, and ranked_pairs.
 (See the paper and the [Voting Methods](https://plato.stanford.edu/entries/voting-methods/) entry for definitions of these voting methods).
 The implemenation  of Split Cycle (split_cycle) is found in SplitCycleExamples.ipynb.
 Faster versions of Split Cycle and Beat Path (called splitcycle_faster and beatpath_faster) is found in SplitCycleExamples.ipynb.

-* [SplitCycleExamples.ipynb](https://nbviewer.jupyter.org/github/epacuit/splitcycle/blob/master/SplitCycleExamples.ipynb): A notebook with all the examples discussed in the paper [Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers]().
+* [SplitCycleExamples.ipynb](https://nbviewer.jupyter.org/github/epacuit/splitcycle/blob/master/SplitCycleExamples.ipynb): A  Jupyter notebook with all the examples discussed in the paper [Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers]().

+* IrresolutenessPreflibData.ipynb: A Jupyter notebook to generate the graph in Figure 7 showing the percent of profiles with multiple winners on 315 different real elections.
+The notebook also shows the winning sets for Split Cycle, Beat Path, Copeland and GETCHA on each election.
+Running the notebook creates the file mult_winners_real_elections.png containing the bar graph. s

 * voting/voting_methods_split_cycle.py: Implementation of Split Cycle (called split_cycle); split_cycle_with_data (calculate Split Cycle winners with the cycle numbers for each pair of candidates and the split number for every simple cycle); faster implementations of Beat Path and Split Cycle (based on the Floyd-Warshal algorithm).
 This code is also contained in the SplitCycleExamples.ipynb notebook (the code is in this file to make it easier to import into other notebooks).

 * preflibtools/: These are the tools from [preflib.org](http://www.preflib.org/).
 The code can be found here: [https://github.com/PrefLib/PrefLib-Tools](https://github.com/PrefLib/PrefLib-Tools).
 This code is only needed if generating profiles (e.g., using the impartial culture or mallows model).
 In particular, it is not needed to run the SplitCycleExamples.ipynb notebook.

+* election-data/: Election results for 315 elections from  [preflib.org](http://www.preflib.org/) where voters supplies linear orderings.

 * generate_profiles.py: Helper functions to interface between the ProfileOpt data structure and the outputs from the preflibtools generate profile functions.